Types of staircase in buildings

 Posted by

 A staircase in a building is provided to facilitate vertical movements.
-At present there are many types of staircase being used in buildings and each of them has its own use and merits as well as demerits.
+At present, there are many types of staircases being used in buildings and each of them has its own use and merits as well as demerits.

 Types of stairs are described below-

-The straight stairs are one which do not have any turn till the end and so does lead to one direction only.
-Many a times it is not possible to provide straight stairs due to lack of space.
+1. Straight Staircase- The straight stairs are ones which do not have any turn till the end and so does lead to one direction only.
+Many times it is not possible to provide straight stairs due to lack of space.

-The turning staircase are one in which there is at least one turn in their direction before landing.
-They are broadly used and has following subtypes-
+2. Turning Staircase- The turning staircase is one in which there is at least one turn in their direction before landing.
+They are broadly used and has the following subtypes-

-In case of quarter turn stairs direction is changed once by right angle at once.
-If a quarter turned stair is branched into two flights at landing as shown below then it is called bifurcated stair.
-These are most common and wide application in public buildings.
+• Quarter turn Staircase- In case of quarter turn Staircase direction is changed once by right angle at once.
+If a quarter-turned staircase is branched into two flights at landing as shown below then it is called a bifurcated stair.
+These are the most common and wide applications in public buildings.

-When a staircase turns at the right-angle times till its landing it is called three quarter turn stairs.
+• Three Quarter-Turn Staircase – When a staircase turns at the right-angle times till its landing it is called a tree Quarter-Turn staircase.

 1. In order to make ascent and descent easy, the treads and riser should be properly designed.